Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

 ---
 title: 'Build a Golang Todo App Backend: A Step-by-Step Guide'
-date: 13-12-2023
+date: 15-12-2023
-fullDate: Monday, 13 December 2023
+fullDate: Friday, 15 December 2023
 tags: Go
+image: /posts-images/golang-todo-app/golang-todo-app-tutorial.jpg
 description: "Learn how to build a Todo app backend with Golang.
-You will learn how to build CRUD REST API endpoints, connect to a MongoDB database with Docker, create a server and shut down the server gracefully and more."
+You will learn how to build CRUD REST API endpoints, connect to a MongoDB database with Docker, create a server, shut down the server gracefully and more; It is beginner-friendly."
 url: '/build-todo-app-backend-golang-tutorial'
 ---